 - 1. Trim hooves and treat for internal parasites. - 2.
-Six to four weeks before lambing feed 1/4 to 1/3 pound grain/ewe/day. - 3.
-Shear ewes before lambing (with highly prolific ewes at least a month before is preferred).
+Six to four weeks before lambing feed 1/4 to 1/3 pound grain/ewe/day. - Shear ewes before lambing (with highly prolific ewes ar least a month before is preferred).
 Keep feeding schedule regular and watch weather conditions immediately after shearing (cold). - 4.
 Vaccinate ewes for enterotoxemia. - 5.
-Control ticks and lice immediately after shearing. - 6.
-Four weeks before lambing increase grain to 1/2 to 3/4 pound/ewe/day (usually done immediately after shearing). - 7.
-Give A-D-E preparations to ewes if pastures and/or roughage are or have been poor quality.

-- 8. Feed selenium-vitamin E or use an injectable product if white muscle is a problem.
-Caution Don't do both. - 9.
+Control lice and ticks immediately after shearing. - 6.
+Four weeks before lambing increase grain to 1/2 to 3/4 pound/ewe/day (usually done immediately after shearing). - Give A-D-E preparations to ewes if pastures and/or roughage are or have been poor quality. - 8.
+Feed selenium-vitamin E or use an injectable product if white muscle is a problem.
+Caution- do not do both. - 9.
 Check facilities and equipment to be sure everything is ready for lambing. - 10.
-Two weeks before lambing increase grain to 1 pound per ewe per day.
+Two weeks before lambing increase grain to 1 pound/ewe/day.